-Lack of USD Account
+Lack of USD Trades Account

-So each time you;re getting hit with the 1.5% conversion fee, plus you’re converting currency at whatever the market rate may be, which may not be ideal for your situation.
+While you don’t have to worry about paying a trading fee, if you buy and sell US equities, you’re getting hit with the 1.5% conversion fee, plus you’re converting currency at whatever the market rate may be, which may not be ideal for your situation.

 At a brokerage that offers both a CAD and USD account, you could sell your USD investments and hold the USD in a USD account, which you could use later on to buy USD investments again.